 Haven’t tested HostMantis long enough, but for now they seem as good as Veerotech in terms of stability and performance, with a bit slower technical support.
 At much lower price.

 Gnu Host is promising, but it is still too early for any conclusions.
 First impressions are very good, with the price in between Veerotech and MDDhosting (closer to Veerotech prices).
-Review is coming up in the following months.
+Update: I wrote a Gnu Host reseller hosting review.

 But I do think that MDDhosting deserves another chance – call it intuition.
 This review doesn’t do them justice in my opinion, they offer 30 day money back guarantee – do give them a chance.